auth0/docs/articles/email/custom.md

 ### Custom redirect

-A custom redirect is useful when you want to direct users to certain URLs based on user attributes or on the tenant.
+A custom redirect is useful when you want to direct users to certain URLs based on user attributes or on the domain.

 The Auth0 Management API provides a [post_verification_email](/api/v2#!/Tickets/post_email_verification) endpoint that generates the verification link for each user.
 This endpoint allows you to specify the `resultUrl` to which users will be redirected after they have validated their email address by clicking the link in the verification email.